dcow/dockter-sublime/README.md

 The drawback of this approach is that updating your project is not fluid.
 Sublime Text stores your latest configuration in a `Name.sublime-workspace` file.
 Sublime also [seems to have issues reloading project information][3].
 So, ideally we need a Sublime Text plugin that will *dynamically update the editor whenever a build script change is made*.

 A Sublime Text plugin does not obselete a Gradle plugin.
-The plugin also configures Sublime with the names and paths of your Gradle subprojects and excludes your projects build directories.
+The plugin also configures Sublime with the names and paths of your Gradle subprojects and excludes your projects' build directories.
 In fact, it allows you to configure any arbitrary project-specific Sublime Text setting.

 [3]: https://www.sublimetext.com/forum/viewtopic.php?f=2&t=5342#p37042